jmcmacnz/markdown-cv/index.md

 ## Statement

 After completing two years in product development at F&P Healthcare, I decided to leave my role on good terms to travel and pursue music and tech-related projects for the remainder of the year.
-Working as an engineer has helped me to develop a strong set of problem solving and analytical skills, while studying philosophy and French has strengthened my capacity to think critically and communicate effectively.
+Having worked as an engineer has helped me to develop a strong set of problem solving and analytical skills, while studying philosophy and French has strengthened my capacity to think critically and communicate effectively.
 This skillset enables me to adapt to a variety of working environments.
-I am seeking a role in a technological field that can provide me with challenging and engaging work and the opportunity to apply myself in a professional environment.
+I am seeking a role in a technological field that can provide me with challenging and engaging work and the opportunity to grow while applying myself in a professional environment.

 ## Experience